hubmapconsortium/hra-previews/markdown/pilot4.md

 ## Atlas Details

 The Human Reference Atlas (HRA) aims to map all of the cells of the human body to advance biomedical research and clinical practice.
-Please see[Perspective paper](https://www.nature.com/articles/s41556-021-00788-6) that presents collaborative work by members of 16 international consortia on two essential and interlinked parts of the HRA: (1) three-dimensional representations of anatomy that are linked to (2) tables that name and interlink major anatomical structures, cell types, plus biomarkers (ASCT+B).
+Please see [Perspective paper](https://www.nature.com/articles/s41556-021-00788-6) that presents collaborative work by members of 16 international consortia on two essential and interlinked parts of the HRA: (1) three-dimensional representations of anatomy that are linked to (2) tables that name and interlink major anatomical structures, cell types, plus biomarkers (ASCT+B).
 The paper also discusses four examples that demonstrate the practical utility of the HRA.

 ## Contributors